-Sophomores: Required to have at least the All Access Basic meal plan in all residence
+Freshmen: Required to have at least the All Access Basic meal plan in all residence halls

-Juniors/Seniors: Required to have at least All Access Basic meal plan in all residence halls, Students in Danieley K, Greek houses, Colonnades, and Academic Village must select at least the 300 block meal plan.
+- Sophomores: Required to have at least the All Access Basic meal plan in all residence halls and Greek houses.
+Students in University apartments, Newman Center and Trollinger house must select at least the 300 block meal plan - Juniors/Seniors: Required to have at least All Access Basic meal plan in all residence halls.
+Students in Danieley K, Greek houses, Colonnades and Academic Village must select at least the 300 block meal plan.
 Students in apartments are encouraged to select a meal plan.